anand-1234567/roman-numeral-converter/README.md

 ## Testing

-The project has unit, end-to-end, and visual tests.
+The project has unit, end-to-end and visual tests.

 ### Unit tests

 Each package has its own unit tests.
 There is a convenient script at the root of the project to run all the tests for the API and UI services.

 ```bash